emacsorphanage/helm-swoop/README.md

 ### Feature

-* Squeeze the all lines list by your input
+* Squeeze all lines in buffer with your input
 * Highlight multiple matched pattern
 * Jumping line to line according to list buffer's move
 * Cache result
 * Go back to the last line

-Even if 10,000 lines buffer such as non-compression jQuery, First time it takes 0 ~ 1.0s though, but from the second time, it will be almost no time by employing cache list.
+Even if 10,000 lines buffer such as non-compression jQuery.
+First time it takes 0 ~ 1.0s though, but from the second time, it will be almost no time by employing cache list.
 Cache is valid until you modify the buffer.